g-gualeni/3DPrintingCheatSheet/README.md

 # Text on models
 8 mm height, Bold, 0.5 mm Embossed - good readabilty
 4 mm height, Bold, 0.5 mm Embossed - difficult to read.
-If possible use extruded, it is way better.
+If possible use 0.5 extruded with a clearance area, it is way better.

 # screw Slot
 How big should be a slot to allow the insertion of a screw driver?